CCRI-Cyberknights/stemday_2025/challenges/11_HiddenFlag/junk/ref/readme.txt

-RBGZ-6210-SCAU
+Welcome to the reference directory.
+This folder contains assorted documentation.
 Review each file carefully.
-Review each file carefully.
 This folder contains assorted documentation.
-This folder contains assorted documentation.
-This folder contains assorted documentation.
 Welcome to the reference directory.
 Welcome to the reference directory.
+CCRI-IURJ-5797